BLOG

 360-degree performance management looks at employee performance from different angles, gathering feedback from peers, subordinates, and supervisors.
 In 2024, an HR manager will uses this method to give a complete picture of how employees are doing.

-Key HR manager roles in 360-degree performance management include:
+Key HR manager roles and responsibilities in 360-degree performance management include:

 • Collect Feedback: Get feedback from different people to provide a full view of performance.